-The objective of the DLSU Business & Economics Review (DLSU B&E Review) is to publish high quality theoretical, empirical, and methodological research in the fields of accounting, business management, commercial law, economics, finance, and marketing.
-Since it is the major academic journal of the Ramon V. Del Rosario – College of Business (RVR-COB) and the School of Economics (SOE) of De La Salle University, the articles published must meet high standards of scholarship.
+The objective of the DLSU Business & Economics Review (B&E Review) is to publish high-quality theoretical, empirical, and methodological research in the fields of accounting, business management, commercial law, economics, finance, and marketing.
+Since it is the major academic journal of the Ramon V. del Rosario – College of Business (RVR-COB) and the School of Economics (SOE) of De La Salle University, the articles published must meet high standards of scholarship.
 They should make significant contributions to the business and economics discipline, and stimulate interest in further research.

 In line with the objective of the DLSU B&E Review, priority shall be given to the following:

 In addition to the above types of articles, the DLSU B&E Review also welcomes critiques, short notes, or comments on previously published articles and consequently, rejoinders from the authors of these articles.
-Short articles that are not "full-blown" research papers, but their content adds new insights into or knowledge to their respective fields will be considered.
-These short articles and comments shall be included under a separate section, "Research Notes."
+Short articles which are not "full-blown" research papers, but whose content adds new insights into or knowledge to their respective fields will be considered.
+These short articles and comments shall be included under a separate section called "Research Notes."

 Reviews of new books (published no more than one year prior to the review date) will also be considered.
 The review of a second or a revised edition is discouraged, unless the revisions are substantial.
 Reviews of textbooks will not be considered.
-A separate section, "Book Reviews", will be added to the journal issue when necessary.
+A separate section called "Book Reviews" will be added to the journal issue when necessary.

-The DLSU B&E Review is published twice a year, every July for Issue 1 and January for Issue 2.
-Unless otherwise noted, the ideas, opinions, and conclusions expressed in the DLSU B&E Review are those of the authors and not necessarily those of the editorial board or the management and staff of De La Salle University.
+The DLSU B&E Review is published twice a year.
+Unless otherwise noted, the ideas, opinions, and conclusions expressed in the DLSU B&E Review are those of the authors and not necessarily those of the Editorial Board or the management and staff of De La Salle University.

-Papers are reviewed by the Advisory Editorial Board [Ed: or "an advisory editorial board"] and invited experts in the fields of accounting, business management, commercial law, economics, finance, and marketing.
-From the pool of articles reviewed, six or more papers are reviewed again by the editor-in-chief.
+Papers are reviewed by an Advisory Editorial Board and invited experts in the fields of accounting, business management, commercial law, economics, finance, and marketing.
+From the pool of articles reviewed, six or more papers are reviewed again by the Editor-in-Chief.
 If major revisions are required, the papers are sent back to the authors for revision and re-submission.
 Each author of a paper not accepted is given a written notice of the action taken on his/her paper.
-The editorial board of the DLSU B&E Review reserves the right to keep copies of all papers submitted.
+The Editorial Board of the DLSU B&E Review reserves the right to keep copies of all papers submitted.

-A manuscript should be written in APA 6th Edition style.
+A manuscript should be written in APA style.
 It should be typed double-spaced, on 8½ x 11-inch white bond paper, with a margin of one inch on all sides.
-It should not exceed 30 pages, inclusive of text, tables, figures, references, and appendices.
+It should not exceed 20 pages, inclusive of text, tables, figures, references, and appendices.
+Images should be submitted separately as JPEG format with at least 300 dpi in resolution.
 The manuscript should be typed with Arial or Times New Roman 12 pt. font.
 The right-hand margin should have justified alignment.
 Equations must be numbered.
 Footnotes should not be used for reference purposes and should be avoided when possible.
 All references and/or content notes must be placed at the end of the text.
 A detailed set of style guidelines will be sent to the author once a manuscript is accepted for publication.

-The author of a manuscript accepted for publication should submit the final version of the manuscript to the editor-in-chief and managing editor via electronic mail.
+The author of a manuscript accepted for publication should submit the final version of the manuscript to the Editor-in-chief and Managing Editor via electronic mail.
 The preferred word processor for the final version is Microsoft Word.
-The author should also submit a short profile for inclusion in the "The Contributors" Section.
+The author should also submit a short profile for inclusion in the section "The Contributors".
 It should include the complete name of the author, academic and/or professional affiliations, and educational background.